 top of page

-Ever sit down to write and end up scrolling social media instead?
-It’s time to stop the cycle and take control of your writing time.
+Ever sit down to write and end up scrolling through social media instead?
+It’s time to break the cycle.
+This guide will help you take control of your writing time.

 Find Your Peak Hours

 Everyone has a time of day when they’re most productive.
-Identify whether you’re a morning lark, a night owl, or somewhere in between, and schedule your writing accordingly.
-Experiment until you find what works best.
+Are you a morning lark, a night owl, or somewhere in between?
+Identifying your peak hours can make a significant difference.

 Set Manageable Goals

 Rome wasn’t built in a day, and neither are books.
-Instead of overwhelming yourself with massive goals, break your writing into smaller chunks like "500 words a day" or "one chapter a week."
-Write them down to keep yourself accountable.
+To avoid feeling overwhelmed, break your writing into manageable chunks.
+Aim for milestones such as "500 words a day" or "one chapter a week."

 Use Timers and Intervals